Hiddendoom45/StaticMangaReader/README.md

 Removes all files that would've been generated with the given parameters as well as any empty folders left by the removals.

-#### --paging
+#### --nopage

-Use pagedreader.js instead of reader.js which loads a new url for each page appending a ?page=# query to the end of the index page.
-This is slightly slower than the default which simply changes the main image's source but results in each page being recorded separately in your browser's history.
+Use reader.js instead of pagedreader.js results in only one history entry per chapter instead of one per page.

 #### --jsdir